Can Aflac Incorporated (AFL) Remain Competitive?

 AFL’s Market Performance

-AFL stocks went down by -1.82% for the week, with a monthly jump of 2.02% and a quarterly performance of -2.77%, while its annual performance rate touched 3.76%.
-The volatility ratio for the week stands at 1.65% while the volatility levels for the past 30 days are set at 2.35% for Aflac Incorporated.
-The simple moving average for the period of the last 20 days is 1.62% for AFL stocks with a simple moving average of -0.28% for the last 200 days.
+AFL stocks went down by -7.65% for the week, with a monthly drop of -3.49% and a quarterly performance of -13.40%, while its annual performance rate touched -1.58%.
+The volatility ratio for the week stands at 2.31% while the volatility levels for the past 30 days are set at 2.27% for Aflac Incorporated.
+The simple moving average for the period of the last 20 days is -5.86% for AFL stocks with a simple moving average of -7.87% for the last 200 days.

 Analysts’ Opinion of AFL